trou/apache-module-ida-til/README.md

 # Result

+The TIL file should be put inside `til/pc` in IDA dir to be discovered.

-After loading the TIL file, and defining the module export as `module`, note how all the Apache related imports are now in **bold**, with their types defined:
+After loading the TIL file (Shift-F11, Insert), and defining the module export as `module`, note how all the Apache related imports are now in **bold**, with their types defined:
 ![Before / After](img/before_after1.png)